All Products

 Important

-When you use a Resource Access Management (RAM) user or role, make sure that you have read and write permissions on DLF.
-For more information, see Authorization management.
+If you use a Resource Access Management (RAM) user or role, make sure you have read and write permissions on the DLF data.
+For more information, see Data authorization management.

 Yes

-Use DLF 2.5.
-You do not need to enter an AccessKey pair.
-You can select an existing DLF data catalog.
-For more information about how to create a data catalog, see Data Catalog.
+We recommend using DLF 2.5.
+You do not need to enter an AccessKey or other information.
+You can quickly select an existing DLF data catalog.
+To create a data catalog, see Data catalog.

-5. Create the `order_dw` database in the data catalog to synchronize all table data from the `order_dw` database in MySQL.
+5. Create the order_dw database in the data catalog.
+This database is used to synchronize data from all tables in the order_dw database in MySQL.

-In the left navigation pane, choose Scripts > Query Scripts and click New to create a temporary query.
+In the navigation pane on the left, choose Data Exploration > Query Script.
+Click New to create a temporary query.

 -- Use the paimoncatalog data source.